jkrogager/VoigtFit/docs/index.rst

   The user can also include separate components for ions where the component structure is otherwise copied from another ion.
 Before, these component definitions were overwritten by the copy statement.
   The `reset` statement is now obsolete.
 The data are automatically reset when using the Chebyshev continuum model.
+  A new verbose option can be used to print more details about the dataset, mostly useful for debugging.
+  Include `-v` in the call to VoigtFit from the terminal.
   Bugfixes: The indexing of components to delete is automatically sorted so that the component structure is kept intact during the removal of components.
   Small bugs in the handling of fine-structure lines has been fixed by including a new `fine_lines` data